Raging Slab

-Raging Slab is an American band that plays a blend of southern rock and boogie with influences from metal and punk.
+Raging Slab is an American rock band that plays a blend of southern rock and boogie with influences from metal and punk.
 They released six albums between 1987 and 2002.

 History

 The group formed in 1983 when Greg Strzempka and Elyse Steinman, both guitarists, met in New York City.
 The two had a shared interest in the heavy rock sounds of 1970s style boogie rock and such contemporary punk rock groups as the Ramones and Black Flag.
 The couple enlisted the services of drummer Kory Clarke (Warrior Soul and Space Age Playboys), bassist Robert Pauls (formerly of Warrior Soul), as well as a third guitarist, Dmitri Brill (later known as Super DJ Dmitri of Deee-Lite), and the group began playing their first shows in Manhattan's Lower East Side rock clubs.

 By 1986, the group had gone through several personnel changes, and both Clarke and Brill had departed, but the line-up solidified somewhat with the addition of Alec Morton on bass guitar.
 The group began to build a steady and loyal following around the New York City and New Jersey area, playing many shows with the Butthole Surfers and also with Strzempka and Steinman's then next-door neighbours, White Zombie.
 Ultimately the band would utilize the talents of over twenty different drummers, including former Whiplash drummer Tony Scaglione, Black Label Society co-founder Phil Ondich, Monster Magnet/Riotgod drummer Bob Pantella, and New Orleans native Rob Cournoyer, before finding Backdraft drummer Niklas Matsson to fill out the line up.

-In 1987, the group recorded their first album, Assmaster, released on the New Jersey-based punk label Buy Our Records.
+In 1987, the group recorded their first album, Assmaster, released on the New Jersey–based punk label Buy Our Records.
 The cover art was executed by Marvel Comics artists Pat Redding and Pete Ciccone, and Raging Slab began to tour across the United States.
 In 1988, Steinman and Strzempka decide to add a third guitarist, Mark Middleton, and the group released their second album, True Death (1988).

 By 1989, several major labels were bidding to sign Raging Slab, and ultimately it was RCA Records that attracted the band to sign a multi-record contract.
 The group recorded their eponymous third album Raging Slab, produced by Daniel Rey.
 To help support this album the group also produced a video, and the clip for their song "Don't Dog Me" featured the band being dragged around the Mojave Desert by a monster truck.
 The video climbed to No. 2 on the MTV countdown.